 If you’ve recently started to develop depressive symptoms that think that you may have smiling depression, the best thing that you can do is to talk to a licensed mental health provider.

 You can connect with a licensed provider by asking your primary care provider for a referral to a mental health specialist, or from home using our online psychiatry service.

 In order to diagnose you with depression, your mental health provider may ask you about your symptoms, medical history and general life.
 It’s important to give detailed, complete information so that your mental health provider can reach an accurate diagnosis.

 Although there’s no specific smiling depression test, your healthcare provider may ask you to fill in a depression test or self-assessment as part of the diagnostic process.

-If you have clinical depression, your mental health provider may suggest taking part in therapy, using medication, making changes to your lifestyle or combining several forms of mental health treatment.
+If you have clinical depression, your mental health provider may suggest taking part in depression brain scan, therapy, using medication, making changes to your lifestyle or combining several forms of mental health treatment.

 Psychotherapy, or talk therapy, involves talking to a mental health provider and learning how to deal with your thoughts, feelings and emotions.
 One common form of therapy for depression is cognitive behavioral therapy, or CBT.

-We offer a private online therapy service, allowing you to connect with a profesional counselor and take part in therapy from the comfort of your own home.
+We offer online therapy, allowing you to connect with a profesional counselor and take part in therapy from the comfort of your own home.